gcclinux/docker/key-value-app/README.md

 ## How to Run

 ### 1. Start MongoDB with Docker
-Run the following command to start the MongoDB container:
+Run the following command to start the MongoDB container:.

 ```bash
 start-db.sh